albanmartel/SimpleDirectoryExplorer/README.md

 ExplorateurRepertoire_Control.py was written with "idle" a python programming environment

 # TODO
-  allow exploration of all the visible disk in the workstation
+  allow exploration of all visible disks in workstation